CodeLanka/codeLanka-Proposals/README.md

 Code Lanka is a intiative of GDG Sri Lanka "To Code A Better Society"

-Many of you have idea on solving problems using technology this can be used to voice your idea and gather a community around it, fork this readme.md and send us a pull request.
+*   Many of you have ideas on solving problems using technolog or else do interesting things, this can be used to voice your idea and gather a community around it, fork this readme.md and send us a pull request with your idea.

+*`  You Can also submit application had to have built to code lanka

+###Code Lanka Team

+*   Sadun Nilanka (GDG Manager)
+*   Charitha Madusankha (GDG Manager)
+*   Pamuditha Imalka (GDG Team)
+*   Pasindu De Silva (GDG Team)
+*   Roshan Lakmal Elvitigala (GDG Team)

 ###Sample Proposal heading